Presearch Docs

 • Pros - runs within cloud or datacenters, no electicity bills

-• Home computer running Windows or Mac operating system with Docker Desktop application
+• Home computer running Windows or Mac operating system with application

 • Cons - computer needs to be running 24/7, electricity bills, utilizes your network